Brimstone (Gonepteryx rhamni)

 Images L-R: male drying wings after emergence; caterpillar

-Flight period: early spring to end May and then the second brood August to about October
+Flight period: early spring to end of May and then the second brood August to about October